nagasudhirpulla/taming_python/blog/skills/syslog_server_python.md

 * A blogpost on setting a third party simple syslog server in Windows or Ubuntu like systems can be found [here](https://nagasudhir.blogspot.com/2023/01/simple-syslog-server-setup-in-windows.html)

 ## Minimal syslog server in python
-* Running the following python code listens for UDP requests over a specified host and port and then just logs them using python logging module
+* Running the following python code listens for UDP requests over a specified host and port and then just logs them using python `logging` and `socketserver` modules

 ```py